Hubbry Logo

 Joe Vitt

 Joe Vitt (born August 23, 1954) is an American professional football coach who is the senior defensive assistant for the Denver Broncos of the National Football League (NFL).
 He was previously the assistant head coach and linebackers coach of the New Orleans Saints of the NFL.
-He was the interim head coach for the New Orleans Saints during the 2012 season and the St. Louis Rams for their last eleven games in 2005.
+He was the interim head coach for the Saints during the 2012 season and the St. Louis Rams for their last eleven games in 2005.

 Vitt was raised in Blackwood, New Jersey where he graduated from Highland Regional High School in 1973 before spending a year at Staunton Military Academy in Virginia.
 He was a three-year letterman (1974–75, 1977) as a linebacker at Towson State University despite being an undersized 5'10" and smallish 190 pounds.